-Zhe Song (S’08-M’11) was born in Tianjin, China, 1982.
+Zhe Song (S’08-M’11-SM’22) was born in Tianjin, China, 1982.
 He received the B.S. degree in information science and engineering in 2005, and the Ph.D. degree in electromagnetics and microwave engineering in 2011, both from Southeast University (SEU), Nanjing, China.

-Dr. Song has served as committee member for many International conferences and symposiums, such as UCMMT2012, ISAP2013, APMC2015, iWEM2016, ICUWB2016, IMWS-AMP2016, ICMMT2016, APCAP2017, APEMC2017 and iWAT2018, etc. Since 2017, he has been an MTT-S Young Professional Member.
+Dr. Song has served as TPRC member of IMS, as well as committee member for many international conferences and symposiums, such as UCMMT2012, ISAP2013, APMC2015, iWEM2016, ICUWB2016, IMWS-AMP2016, ICMMT2016, APCAP2017, APEMC2017 and iWAT2018, etc. Since 2017, he has been an MTT-S Young Professional Member.
 He serves as technical reviewers for various IEEE journals and conferences.